Buffalo Metro Rail: Tonawandas corridor

-NFTA has partnered with developer Savarino Companies on a $30 million plan to redevelop the building’s first and second floors, totaling about 75000 sqft of indoor space and 55000 sqft of outdoor space.
-Although Savarino Companies ceased operations in August 2023, work on the $87 million project has continued under a separate entity, Savarino DL&W Development, LLC.
-The station and skybridge are expected to open in 2026, with the remainder of the redevelopment targeted for completion in 2027.

 Rolling stock

 The NFTA has a fleet of 27 (originally 29) rigid-bodied (non-articulated) LRVs for the Metro Rail system, numbered sequentially from 101 to 127.
 They were built in 1983 by Tokyu Car Corporation (now known as Japan Transport Engineering Company).
 The cars' body shell design is notably similar to that of the earlier articulated US Standard Light Rail Vehicle, whose shells were also fabricated by Tokyu Car Corp. for Boeing Vertol.
 The cars have a maximum service speed of 50 mph, but trains run at 15 mph in the above-ground section of the line.
 There are three sliding doors on each side of each LRV; these doors can be opened by passengers by push buttons on the outside wall of the train when trains are stopped at stations on the above-ground section of the line.
 However, in practice, train operators typically open all doors and extend all the retractable staircases at all above-stations.
 The NFTA acquired twelve PCC streetcars from the Greater Cleveland Regional Transit Authority in 1990 for service on the never-built Tonawandas branch.
 They were later sold to the Brooklyn Historic Railway Association in 2003.